jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_sequence_encoders.md

 - `output_size`: An integer representing the size of the output of a fully connected layer.
 This is the default value that will be used if an `output_size` is not specified in `fc_layers`.
 - `use_bias`: A boolean indicating whether to use bias in the convolutional and fully connected layers.
 - `weights_initializer`: The initializer to use for the weights of the convolutional and fully connected layers.
 It can be a string representing the name of the initializer or a dictionary with a `type` key that identifies the type of initializer and other keys for its parameters.
-- `bias_initializer`: The initializer to use for the biases of the convolutional and fully connected layers.
+- `bias_initializer`: The initializer to use for the bias of the convolutional and fully connected layers.
 It can be a string representing the name of the initializer or a dictionary with a `type` key that identifies the type of initializer and other keys for its parameters.
 - `norm`: A string representing the normalization method to use for the convolutional and fully connected layers.
 - `norm_params`: A dictionary containing the parameters for the normalization method.
 - `activation`: A string representing the activation function to use for the convolutional and fully connected layers.